+212 (0)652 61 89 04 contact@amazing-toubkal-trek.com

 Traditional cattle husbandry in Morocco

 The hard drought years of 1980-1984 forced many livestock-breeding nomads of the south to give up their particular social and economic way of life.
 In drought, these nomads (descendants of the dynastic Berber people of Sanhadja and Beni Mri) raided the sedentary oasis farmers for grain.
 As the proud camel, sheep, and goats herders, they despised the fellahs for their abasing work in the fields.
-The days when camel-riding nomads raided villages, though, have been over since 1934 when French legionnaires put down the last nomad uprising against detested protectionists in Jebel Saghro.
+The days when camel-riding nomads raided villages, though, have been over since 1934.
+That year French legionnaires put down the last nomad uprising against detested protectionists in Jebel Saghro.

 Atlas Mountain range – Traditional cattle husbandry